 “You prefer being this way because I prefer you being this way,” Zaasteroth corrected.
 “It’s an important difference.
 You can’t really decide what you want, because I made you… I made all the decisions for how you would see the world, how you would be, so how could you possibly act in any way I didn’t want you to… at least until you encounter something that surprises even me?”

 Kiana shrugged, as though it were the least important thing in the world.
 “Doesn’t matter.
 I wouldn’t destroy you.”

 “I know,” he said softly.
 “And that’s the problem.
 You should want to.
 Esperiel would, even now, if she saw me like this.”
 He looked up at Kiana and smiled.
 “I did too good of a job with you.
 There’s not enough left.
 I went too far… but breaking one of you free of Locleos’ control without shattering you entirely is… tricky.
-It took a few tries to get right… you were strong enough to take it, but I screwed up with you.
+It took a few tries to get right.
 Sariel was too weak… she shattered rather than deformed.
-An artist can make nothing with the appropriate clay… we needed someone as strong as her to survive the experience.
+You were strong enough to take it, but I screwed up with you… remade too much.
+An artist can make nothing with the appropriate clay… we needed someone as strong as Esperiel to survive the experience.
 Even then, it isn’t without a cost.”

 Kiana looked up and down the form of the weakened Incubus again.
 “What did you do to her, Master?
 What could have reduced you like this?”